Allan Saint-Maximin: Al Ahli

 On 30 July 2023, Saint-Maximin signed a three-year contract for Saudi Professional League club Al Ahli for a transfer fee reported to be around £23 million.
 On 16 September, he scored his first goal at the club, by netting the winner in a 3–2 victory over Al Taawoun.

 Loan to Fenerbahçe

 On 16 July 2024, Maximin joined Turkish side Fenerbahçe on loan for the 2024–25 season.
 On 6 August 2024, he made his debut with the team against Lille OSC in a Champions League third qualifying round match.

-On 10 August 2024, he made his Süper Lig debut against Adana Demirspor (won 1–0) and on 15 September 2024, he scored his first goal and against Kasımpaşa SK and also made an assist in a 2–0 Süper Lig win.
+On 10 August 2024, he made his Süper Lig debut against Adana Demirspor (won 1–0) and on 15 September 2024, he scored his first goal against Kasımpaşa SK and also made an assist in a 2–0 Süper Lig win.

 Club América

 On 12 August 2025, Mexican club América completed the signing of Maximin for a reported fee of US$12 million.
-Later that month, on 24 August, he scored a goal on his debut in a 4–2 away win over Atlas.
+He made his debut on 24 August, scoring in a 4–2 away win over Atlas.
+On 31 January 2026, Saint-Maximin abruptly left the club after a racist incident involving his children.

+RC Lens

+On 2 February 2026, Ligue 1 club Lens announced the club had signed the player on a 6-months contract to boost its offense, in hopes to rival Paris Saint-Germain for the league title.
+Less than a week later, on 7 February, he scored his first goal in a 3–1 win over Rennes.
+Despite contracting an ankle injury against Strasbourg three weeks later that complicated his integration with his new teammates and made him miss a few games, Saint-Maximin became a key player in Pierre Sage's system.
+He played 10 out of the 14 season games with Lens and started both the Coupe de France Semi-Final and Final games, clinching the trophy for the first time in the club's history.
+As agreed upon his arrival, he departed the club by the end of the 2025–26 season, despite offers from the club to keep him for the upcoming Champions League campaign.

+Charlotte FC

+On 13 July, 2026, Saint-Maximin joined Major League Soccer club Charlotte FC on a three-year contract through the 2028-29 MLS season.